mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/redis-cli.md

 - Connect to a remote server specifying a port number `redis-cli -h {{host}} -p {{port}}`

-- Connect to a remote server specifying an URI `redis-cli -u {{uri}}`
+- Connect to a remote server specifying a URI `redis-cli -u {{uri}}`

 - Specify a password